 There are significant risks that any category of hurricane poses.
 The winds can easily damage roofs, uproot trees and cause objects to be propelled across the landscape.
 Power lines often become toppled and transformers can blow leading to power outages that last for days.
 Major hurricanes often have power issues for months in some areas.

 Significant amounts of rain can lead to flash flooding and mudslides.
 On top of the rain, storm surge creates another flooding problem from the shores.
-As waves pound the coastline and water tries to run off into the ocean, storm surge pushes coastal waters into coastal communities with its water levels measured in feet not inches.
+As waves pound the coast line and water tries to run off into the ocean, storm surge pushes coastal waters into coastal communities with it water levels measured in feet not inches.

 Your Family’s Risk During a Hurricane